gdbooks/3DCollisions/Chapter4/sphere.md

 #Sphere

 In the last section we built an AABB around out model, this actually gives us everything we need to build a bounding sphere.

 The center of the sphere is the same as the center of the AABB.

-The radius of the sphere is either the min or max, whichever point is further away from the center of the sphere.
+The radius of the sphere is either the distance between the center of the sphere and the min point or the max point.
+Take the length of both, and use the larger one.

 ## Creating the sphere